WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Answer:

-Ocean Current Affect South Africa’s Climate:-
+Ocean Current Affects South Africa’s Climate:-

 On the other hand, the cold Peru or Humboldt current flowing along the west coast of the continent makes the climate cooler in that region.